Meet Our Board

 The Unitary Administration & Management Ordinance (Ordinance) directs the Board – which is a government entity.
 We regulate new uses of water, changes to existing uses of water, and enforce water rights.
 We employ a Water Engineer and other professional staff to conduct implement these operations.

-Roger Noble, Vice Chairman
+Roger Noble, Chairman

 Appointed by MT